-- 1. Firstly make the short crust pastry, sieve the flour and salt into a bowl, cube the butter and rub into the flour until a sandy texture.
-Beat the egg gently and add to the flour and butter, knead into smooth dough, handle as little and lightly as possible Place into the fridge for at least 2 hours to rest. - 2.
-Peel and thinly slice the onion, gently heat the olive oil in a non stick pan and gently fry without colour until the onions are cooked and translucent, add the butter and sugar and mix until the butter and sugar has dissolved.
-Place to one side to cool down. - 3.
-Steam the sprouts for 5 minutes until just tender.
+1. Either use ready made pastry or make your own (sieve the flour and salt into a bowl, cube the butter and rub into the flour until a sandy texture.
+Beat the egg gently and add to the flour and butter, knead into smooth dough, handle as little and lightly as possible Place into the fridge for at least 2 hours to rest.)

+2. Peel and thinly slice the onion, gently heat the olive oil in a non stick pan and gently fry without colour until the onions are cooked and translucent, add the butter and sugar and mix until the butter and sugar has dissolved.
+Place to one side to cool down.

+3. Steam the sprouts for 5 minutes until just tender.